Recipe: Crisp Tuna-Cabbage Salad

 All good things, and the tuna itself is delicious.
 You can see it above, just after I opened the can.
 A solid mass of tuna!
 No little flecks and specks swimming in water.

 I mixed the tuna with a generous quantity of finely chopped cabbage, which makes up the bulk of the salad.
 The tuna adds protein, and it’s all dressed with just a touch of mayonnaise helped out by Greek yogurt.
 This lighter approach to tuna salad is simple and fresh; it benefits from a healthy helping of black pepper, too.
 I’d love to add a little garlic next time — an addition just for weekend lunches, perhaps!
 (Tuna and garlic?
 No need to overwhelm your coworkers!)

 Crisp Tuna-Cabbage Salad

-2 cups finely chopped green or red cabbage, from about 4 ounces or 1/4 of a small head of cabbage
+finely chopped green or red cabbage (from about 4 ounces or 1/4 small head of cabbage)

-Shred the tuna with a fork and mix thoroughly with the cabbage.
+Place the tuna in a medium bowl and shred with a fork.
+Add the cabbage and mix thoroughly to combine.
 Stir in the chives, mayonnaise, and yogurt.
-Taste and add salt and pepper to taste.
-Eat immediately or else refrigerate for up to two days.
+Taste and season with salt and pepper as needed.

 Storage: Refrigerate leftovers in an airtight container for up to 2 days.